Chromium toxicity: Hexavalent chromium

 Hexavalent chromium, also called chromium(VI), is hemotoxic, genotoxic, and carcinogenic.
 When hexavalent chromium enters the bloodstream, it damages blood cells by causing oxidation reactions.
 This oxidative damage can lead to hemolysis and, ultimately, kidney and liver failure.
 Patients might be treated with dialysis.

 The median lethal dose of hexavalent chromium is 50–150 mg/kg.
 The World Health Organization recommends a maximum allowable concentration of 0.05 milligrams per litre of chromium(VI) in drinking water.
 In Europe, the use of hexavalent chromium is regulated by the Restriction of Hazardous Substances Directive.

 Hexavalent chromium can be found in some dyes and paints, as well as in some leather tanning products.
 Primer paint containing hexavalent chromium is widely used in aerospace and automobile refinishing applications.
 Metal workers (such as welders)—as well as people with a surgical implant made from cobalt-chromium alloy—may also be exposed to hexavalent chromium.
 Chromium concentrations in whole blood, plasma, serum, or urine may be measured to monitor for safety in exposed workers, to confirm the diagnosis in potential poisoning victims, or to assist in the forensic investigation in a case of fatal overdosage.

 In the U.S. state of California, an epidemic of hexavalent chromium exposure led to a class-action lawsuit in 1993: Anderson, et al. v.
 Pacific Gas and Electric.
 The Pacific Gas and Electric Company had dumped more than 1.4 billion litres (370 million gallons) of wastewater tainted with hexavalent chromium into the Mojave Desert.
 This contaminated the groundwater, and caused widespread illness among the people of Hinkley, California, a small community nearby.
 As of May 2017, the mandated environmental remediation measures are ongoing.

 Chromate

+Potassium chromate, a carcinogen, is used in the dyeing of fabrics, and as a tanning agent to produce leather.

 Chromates (chromium salts) formed from hexavalent chromium are used to manufacture leather products, paints, cement, mortar, anti-corrosives, and other things.
 They are carcinogenic and allergenic.
 The carcinogenity of chromate dust has been documented since the late 19th century, when workers in a chromate dye company were found to exhibit high incidence of cancer.
 Chromate enters cells by means of the same transport mechanism that carries sulfate and phosphate ions into cells.

 Contact with products containing chromates can lead to allergic contact dermatitis and irritant dermatitis, resulting in ulceration of the skin—a condition sometimes called chrome ulcers.
 Workers that have been exposed to strong chromate solutions in electroplating, tanning, and chrome-producing manufacturers may also develop chrome ulcers.
+In 1963, an outbreak of dermatitis, ranging from erythema to exudative eczema, occurred amongst 60 automobile factory workers in England.
+The workers had been wet-sanding chromate-based primer paint that had been applied to car bodies.